vlabella/beemfit/README.md

 where $y=\sqrt[n]{I_{BEEM}}$ and $x=V_{tip}$.
 Linear regression is then utilized to compute the offset $b$, and slope $m$ from which the amplitude and barrier height can be calculated using $A=m^n$ and $\phi_b = {b \over m}$.

 It first linearizes the data and then uses linear regression to obtain the best fit.
 A linearization starting point (tip bias) is first chosen.
 The program then attempts all possible fits to the data for that linearization starting point.
+IT fits the data over a window of 0.2 V called the fit window.
 It searches over all possible linearization starting points in the data.
 In this way every possible fit is attempted and the best one is found based on the best R squared value.
 In addition, these sanity checks are used: 1.)
 Schottky barrier height must not be too close to spectrum endpoints; 2.)
 Schottky barrier height must not be too far from linearization start.; 3.)
 Best linear fit must also be a best fit for the non-linearized data.

 ## Example Fits